PolyhedralDev/Paralithic/README.md

 * Evaluating binary operations with constant operands at parse time, replacing them with constants.
 * Combining constants in nested commutative binary operations.

+By directly generating bytecode to be executed by the JVM, and with the above optimizations, Paralithic expressions are able to achieve about the same speed as hard-coded ones.

 ## Usage
 ```java
 Parser parser = new Parser(); // Create parser instance.